core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Informative Response ### {#ssec-server-side-informative-oscore}

 The value of the CBOR byte string in the 'ph_req' parameter encodes the phantom observation request as a message protected with Group OSCORE (see {{ssec-server-side-request-oscore}}).
-As a consequence: the specified Code is always 0.05 (FETCH); the sequence of CoAP options will be limited to the outer, non encrypted options; a payload is always present, as the authenticated ciphertext followed by the counter signature.
+As a consequence: the specified Code is always 0.05 (FETCH); the sequence of CoAP options will be limited to the outer, non encrypted options; a payload is always present, as the authenticated ciphertext followed by the signature.

 Similarly, the value of the CBOR byte string in the 'last_notif' parameter encodes the latest multicast notification as a message protected with Group OSCORE (see {{ssec-server-side-notifications-oscore}}).
 This applies also to the initial multicast notification INIT_NOTIF built in step 6 of {{ssec-server-side-request}}.